 Before visiting Auschwitz, I don’t think I appreciated how vast the camp was.
 The camp is split into 3 main areas.
 Auschwitz I, Auschwitz II-Birkenau and Auschwitz III.

-Auschwitz I – This camp held prisoner, the enemies who opposed the Reich.
+Auschwitz I – This camp held prisoners, the enemies who opposed the Reich.
 Prisoners mainly consisted of political or national opponents to the Nazi Regime.
 In comparison to Auschwitz II-Birkenau, Auschwitz I was seen to be a much more pleasant camp to imprisoned in.
 Many of the brick buildings have now been converted into museum style exhibitions which are open to the public.

 Auschwitz II-Birkenau – The death camp where the extermination of Jews took place.
 There were four crematoriums with gas chambers built here.
 Prisoners were forced to build their own shelters which consisted of overcrowded wooden shacks.